A Chamber Pot from Shakespeare's Time

-This is not the chamber pot of William Shakespeare, it isn't The Bard's own thunder mug.
+This is not the chamber pot of William Shakespeare.
+It isn't The Bard's own thunder mug.
 However, this is an English chamber pot from approximately 1600, during Shakespeare's life, and it is very much like what he used.
 The Folger Shakespeare Library in Washington D.C. had a special exhibit on day-to-day life in Shakespeare's time.
 They didn't have an English chamber pot from England, as chamber pots weren't the sort of family treasure that you carefully kept.
 This one was found in an archaeological excavation, it was brought from England to the English colony at Jamestown, Virginia.
 Jamestown was the first permanent English settlement in the Americas.
 It isn't part of the Folger's collection, but was on load from the Jamestown-Yorktown Foundation.

-Jamestown was somewhat of a ongoing disaster, although it was less disastrous than some colonies that preceded it like the Lost Colony of Roanoke.
+Jamestown was an ongoing disaster.
+Although, it was less disastrous than some colonies that preceded it, like the Lost Colony of Roanoke.

 Jamestown was established in 1607 by the Virginia Company of London, briefly abandoned in 1610, and then went on to serve as the capital of the colony of Virginia for 83 years, from 1616 until 1699, at which point it was rapidly abandoned and it decayed.

 The location was chosen for being a defensible point on water navigable by the ships of the era.
 It was uninhabited by the local natives because they knew better.
 Jamestown was located in what was called Tsenacommacah and spelled in widely varying ways in Roman characters — Tsenacomoco, Tscenocomoco, Tenakomakah, Attanoughkomouck, and Attan-Akamik were all used.